J-smita/J-smita/README.md

 ## 👩‍💻 About Me

 - 🎓 B.Tech student at ICFAI University, Tripura
-- 💻 Learning Python, Web Development, and AI
+- 💻 Currently doing a data analytics course from CodeWithHarry
-- 📚 Currently doing an internship at Mirai School of Technology
+- 📚 Completed an online internship at Mirai School of Technology
-- 🏫 Previously completed an internship at NIELIT Agartala
+- 🏫 Completed an internship at NIELIT Agartala
 - 🌱 Trying to improve every day and become confident!
-- ✨ Interests: Python, OpenCV, hand gestures, and real-world AI projects
+- ✨ Interests: Python, Data analytics and real-world AI projects

 ---